badetitou/jackson-js/README.md

 API docs can be found [here](https://pichillilorenzo.github.io/jackson-js).

-The main classes that `jackson-js` offers to serialize and deserialize JavaScript objects are: `ObjectMapper`, `JsonStringifier` and `JsonParser`.
+The main classes that `jackson-js` offers to serialize and deserialize JavaScript objects are `ObjectMapper`, `JsonStringifier`, and `JsonParser`.

 ### ObjectMapper

 `ObjectMapper` provides functionality for both reading and writing JSON and applies `jackson-js` **decorators**.
-It will use instances of `JsonParser` and `JsonStringifier` for implementing actual reading/writing of JSON.
+It will use instances of `JsonParser` and `JsonStringifier` for implementing the actual reading/writing of JSON.
 It has two methods:

 - `stringify(obj: T, context?: JsonStringifierContext): string`: a method for serializing a JavaScript object or a value to a JSON string with **decorators** applied;
 - `parse(text: string, context?: JsonParserContext): T`: a method for deserializing a JSON string into a JavaScript object/value (of type `T`, based on the context given) with **decorators** applied.